Ireland makes "muppet" musical out of bust bank tale

 Featuring puppets of Irish Prime Ministers past and present and even one of German Chancellor Angel Merkel, "Anglo: The Musical" opened in Dublin this week, charting the rise and fall of the bank that has come to personify Ireland's boom and bust.

-The bank is Anglo Irish Bank, the scandal-hit, failed lender that led a reckless credit splurge in the heady "Celtic Tiger" years and cost taxpayers a whopping 30 billion euros ($38.38 billion) during a capitulation that saw the country accept a humiliating financial bail out.
+The bank is Anglo Irish Bank, the scandal-hit, failed lender that led a reckless credit splurge in the heady "Celtic Tiger" years and cost taxpayers a whopping 30 billion euros (24.21 billion pounds) during a capitulation that saw the country accept a humiliating financial bail out.

 "When we had the idea about two years ago, we thought we've got to put this on in eight months or the Anglo story will be dead, but we were wrong about that," said Darren Smith, one of the show's producers and a co-author of the original story.